Skip to main content

 2. Get Excel Report: Retrieve data export Excel from Google Drive

-3. Extract All Rows: Set First Row = 0, Last Row = -1 for all data
+3. Extract Rows: Map File, File Name; set First Row = 0, Last Row = -1, Has Header Row = True

-5. Preserve Types: Set Export Values As Text = false for native types
+4. Preserve Types: Set Export Values As Text = False for native types

 Business Benefits: